oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- St. Joseph's Montessori - Complete Database Schema & RLS Policy Script -- Version: 3.6.0 (Idempotent with Explicit Server-Side Logic) -- Description: This script sets up the entire database schema, including tables, helper functions, --              triggers, indexes, and a full set of consolidated, performant RLS policies.
+-- St. Joseph's Montessori - Complete Database Schema & RLS Policy Script -- Version: 4.0.0 (Idempotent & Consolidated)
+-- Description: This script sets up the entire database schema and a full set of consolidated, --              performant RLS policies.
+It is designed to be re-runnable and fixes all --              known authentication and data access issues.
---              This version removes complex user-creation triggers in favor of explicit server actions.
 -- ================================================================================================

 -- ================================================================================================
 -- Section 0: Cleanup (Makes the script re-runnable) -- ================================================================================================

--- Drop triggers if they exist
-DROP TRIGGER IF EXISTS on_auth_user_created ON auth.users;
+-- Drop triggers if they exist to prevent errors on re-run DROP TRIGGER IF EXISTS on_auth_user_created ON auth.users;
 DROP TRIGGER IF EXISTS on_auth_user_deleted ON auth.users;

--- Drop functions if they exist
-DROP FUNCTION IF EXISTS public.handle_new_user_with_profile_creation();
+-- Drop functions if they exist to ensure the latest version is used DROP FUNCTION IF EXISTS public.handle_new_user_with_profile_creation();
 DROP FUNCTION IF EXISTS public.handle_user_delete_cleanup();
 DROP FUNCTION IF EXISTS public.get_my_role();
 DROP FUNCTION IF EXISTS public.get_my_assigned_classes();
 DROP FUNCTION IF EXISTS public.get_teacher_id_by_auth_id(uuid);
 DROP FUNCTION IF EXISTS public.check_student_in_timetable(jsonb, text);

+-- Drop all old policies to ensure a clean slate and avoid conflicts -- Note: Dropping policies that don't exist will raise a notice, not an error.
+This is safe.
+DROP POLICY IF EXISTS "Enable access based on user role" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow users to read their own role and admins to read all" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow admins to manage roles" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow read access for authenticated users" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow full access for service_role" ON public.user_roles;
+DROP POLICY IF EXISTS "Consolidated policy for teachers" ON public.teachers;
+DROP POLICY IF EXISTS "Consolidated policy for students" ON public.students;
+DROP POLICY IF EXISTS "Consolidated policy for app_settings" ON public.app_settings;
+DROP POLICY IF EXISTS "Consolidated policy for behavior incidents" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Consolidated policy for assignments" ON public.assignments;
+DROP POLICY IF EXISTS "Consolidated policy for school_announcements" ON public.school_announcements;
+DROP POLICY IF EXISTS "Consolidated policy for school_fee_items" ON public.school_fee_items;
+DROP POLICY IF EXISTS "Consolidated policy for fee_payments" ON public.fee_payments;
+DROP POLICY IF EXISTS "Consolidated policy for academic_results" ON public.academic_results;
+DROP POLICY IF EXISTS "Consolidated policy for attendance_records" ON public.attendance_records;
+DROP POLICY IF EXISTS "Consolidated policy for student_arrears" ON public.student_arrears;
+DROP POLICY IF EXISTS "Consolidated policy for timetable_entries" ON public.timetable_entries;
+DROP POLICY IF EXISTS "Allow public read access to app assets" ON storage.objects;
+DROP POLICY IF EXISTS "Allow authenticated users to manage assignment files" ON storage.objects;
+DROP POLICY IF EXISTS "Allow admins to manage school assets" ON storage.objects;

 -- ================================================================================================
 -- Section 1: Table Creation